vaze-esha/BIE_thesis_replication_package/README.md

 - Uses `outreg2` and `coefplot` to report estimates.
 - `spmap` visualizations highlight funding distribution by geography and time.
 - Placebo years (2012, 2014) included to test for pre-trends.

+### 5_1_voter_turnout.do

+This script performs a Two-Stage Least Squares (2SLS) regression analysis to study voter turnout across multiple years (2022, 2018, 2016).
+It includes:

+1. **Data Preparation**: Merges the panel with voter participation statistics from the secretary of state.
+2. **Estimation**:
+   - OLS: Voter Turnout on Log cumulative funding
+   - OLS with proportion non-white added as control
+   - 2SLS: Voter Turnout on instrumented Log cumulative funding
+   - 2SLS with with proportion non-white added as control
+3. **Output**: Results are exported to `year_vt.tex` in `3_tables`